mirkop/hass-blueprints/blueprints/script/luau/README.md

 ## Notes

 - The color palette can be customized in the script variables.
+- The script will run for approximately the total runtime specified, based on your timing settings.
 - This script is not a blueprint, so it must be imported as a script and called directly.